 To achieve good musical effect not all crotchets and quavers will be played the same length.
 Furthermore the written score fails to convey the accurate tempo for each piece.
 It is therefore essential that enthusiasts endeavour to enlist the assistance of a respected tutor who will guide them through their early difficulties in ceol mor study.

 Learning from a teacher

 Piobaireachd was originally taught as an oral tradition, with each teacher passing down his knowledge by singing or playing to his pupils.
 Many people still teach like this today and it is still the best way to learn.

-This method of singing is often referred to as Canntaireachd (Scottish Gaelic: literally, ‘chanting’).
-The teacher uses the strength of his voice to emphasise how each note should be played.
+This method of singing is often referred to as ‘canntaireachd’ (Scottish Gaelic: literally, ‘chanting’).
+The teacher uses the strength of his voice to emphasise particular notes.
 Obviously it is not possible to use ‘volume control’ when you are actually playing the bagpipe.
-Thus the skill in playing piobaireachd is to try and play musically, stressing the notes which are important, and gliding over the less important notes.
+The skill in playing piobaireachd is to try and play musically, stressing the notes which are important, and gliding over the less important.

 Where will you find a teacher?

 Learning from a CD

 Many tunes have now been recorded by famous and reputable pipers.
 One can always copy these performances, but beware of using this as your only method of learning.
 The method of playing tunes varies from one piper to another, and indeed from one era to another.

-More recently, modern pipers have produced CDs and MP3s for teaching purposes, and this is an area which is likely to expand over the coming years, here is a link to an index for all CD’s of Piobaireachd on the market until 2008.
-These and more recent recordings are also available at retail outlets.
+More recently, modern pipers have produced CDs and mp3s for teaching purposes, and this is an area which is likely to expand over the coming years.